Campanus (crater)

 Campanus is a lunar impact crater that is located on the southwestern edge of Mare Nubium.
-It was named after Italian astronomer Campanus of Novara.
 It forms a crater pair with Mercator just to the southeast.
 Along the southern rampart of Campanus is the small lunar mare named Palus Epidemiarum.
 To the southwest is the small crater Dunthorne.

-The rim of Campanus is roughly circular, with an outward bulge along the western rim and an inward bulge to the north-northwest.
+On the lunar geologic timescale, Campanus is a crater of Lower (Early) Imbrian age.
+This is a well-formed crater, with a roughly circular rim, an outward bulge along the western rim and an inward bulge to the north-northwest.
 The outer wall has not been significantly eroded, although it has a low saddle-point along the south.
+Unlike Mercator, there is a system of terraces along the inner wall.

 The interior floor has been resurfaced by basaltic-lava, leaving only a small central peak projecting above the surface.
+As T. W. Webb noted, "Campanus contains an especially dark center".
 The floor has the same low albedo as the nearby mare, giving it a dark appearance.
-It is marked by a pair of tiny craterlets near the northeast and northwest interior walls.
+It is marked by a pair of tiny craterlets near the northeast and northwest interior walls, Campanus X and Y, respectively.
 A slender rille crosses the crater floor from north to south, passing to the east of the central peak.

 To the west of Campanus is the rille system named Rimae Hippalus.
 Another rille system lies to the south, designated Rimae Ramsden.

-Campanus is a crater of Lower (Early) Imbrian age.
+This formation is named after Italian astronomer Campanus of Novara (c.
+1200-1296).
+His name was included in lunar nomenclature by Italian astronomer Giovanni Riccioli in 1651.
+Its designation was formally adopted by the International Astronomical Union in 1935.